October 1996:

 recorded in the Bible had been born, and my assumption

-this was a typical family of the times and area.
-However,
+that this was a typical family of the times and area.

-plotting the births and deaths on a graph threw up a
+However, plotting the births and deaths on a graph

-different possible interpretation of events.
-I realised that
+threw up a different possible interpretation of events.
+I

-by June 1883, seven babies had indeed been born; one
+realised that by June 1883, seven babies had indeed

-would appear likely, then, that their lives began to fall
+then, that their lives began to fall apart.

 On 23rd June 1883, Walter Ambrose, the baby of this